Claudia has been writing about crafts online for many years. She is an avid crafter who has been creating for most of her life.

 Step 4: Prepare the Lining

-I used 2 different methods to form the inside of the fabric bowls.
+I used two different methods to form the inside of the fabric bowls.
 I honestly didn't prefer one method over the other, so I have presented both of them.

 - Method 1 - Dip the lining fabric into the bowl and work in the glue all over it.
 Then take it out of the bowl and squeeze out any excess.